Textile

 a.

-wool or silk; no blends) Get swatches of two synthetic fiber fabrics
+linen, wool or silk; no blends).
+Get swatches of two synthetic

 b.

-type of fiber obtained for 2(a).
-Explain the difference between a
+each type of fiber obtained for 2(a).
+Explain the difference

-cellulosic manufactured fiber and a synthetic manufactured fiber.
+between a cellulosic manufactured fiber and a synthetic

 c.